Municue

 Last: Feb 25, 2026·Housing·Site

-Cohen-Esrey Development Group applied for Low Income Housing Tax Credits through the Texas Department of Housing and Community Affairs to develop The Henley, a 228-unit multifamily residential project.
-The project would add affordable housing units to the city's residential stock, helping address demand for income-restricted development.
-The City Council reviewed the application through a public hearing process.
+Cohen-Esrey Development Group applied for Low Income Housing Tax Credits to build The Henley, a 228-unit multifamily residential complex.
+The project aimed to provide affordable housing options in the community.
+The City Council denied the application without prejudice.

 Feb 25: Denied Without Prejudice